YukinoHayakawa/UsagiModules/Scripting/Quirrel/doc/quirrel_gemini_prompt.md

 ## Core Principles

 1.  **Safety First:** Quirrel is stricter than Squirrel.
 Avoid features that are error-prone.
-2.  **Clarity and Readability:** Write code that is easy to understand.
-Follow the "Zen of Python" principle: "There should be one-- and preferably only one --obvious way to do it."
+2.  **Clarity and Readability:** Write code that is easy to understand and maintain.
-3.  **Performance:** Write efficient code.
-Use features like `static` for memoization where appropriate.
+3.  **Engine-Aware:** Your code must follow specific conventions for interacting with the C++ game engine, especially regarding coroutines and state management.

 ## Key Language Features and Idioms

 ### Variables and Bindings

 *   Use `let` for immutable bindings.
 This is the preferred way to declare variables that are not reassigned.
-It is similar to `const` in JavaScript.
 *   Use `local` for mutable variables that need to be reassigned.
 *   Use `const` for compile-time constants.